SpencerCDixon/imagery-frontend/README.md

 * `~15 min` trying to debug the sinatra proxy to properly pass params through, was working in postman but not the app (was missing a silly `query` key for httparty)

-* `~2.5` hours to get all components/redux written for the basic requirements of the coding challenge with tests
+* `~2.5 hours` to get all components/redux written for the basic requirements of the coding challenge with tests

-* `~45 min` writing up documentation on READMEs
+* `~1.5 hours` writing up documentation on READMEs

 * `~60 min` list/grid view of images with shuffle feature and infinite scroll that maintains filters.